o2r-project/containerit/paper.md

 `dockerfile(..)` is the package's main user function and accepts session information objects, session information saved in a file, a set of R commands, an R script file, a [`DESCRIPTION`](https://cran.r-project.org/doc/manuals/r-release/R-exts.html#The-DESCRIPTION-file) file, or an R Markdown document [@allaire_rmarkdown_2018].
 [Static program analysis](https://en.wikipedia.org/wiki/Static_program_analysis) using the package `automagic` [@brokamp_automagic_2017] is used to increase the chances that the capturing environment has all required packages available, such as when creating Dockerfiles for R Markdown documents as a service [@nust_reproducibility_2018].
-To capture the workflow environment, `containerit` executes the whole workflow in a new R session using the package `callr` [@csardi_callr_2018], because static program analysis can be broken by using helper functions, such as `xfun::pkg_attach()` [@xie_xfun_2018], by unintended side effects, or by seemingly clever or user-friendly yet bespoke ways of loeading packages (cf. first lines in R script file `tgis_a_1579333_sm7524.r` in [https://doi.org/10.6084/m9.figshare.7757069.v1](https://doi.org/10.6084/m9.figshare.7757069.v1)).
+To capture the workflow environment, `containerit` executes the whole workflow in a new R session using the package `callr` [@csardi_callr_2018], because static program analysis can be broken by using helper functions, such as `xfun::pkg_attach()` [@xie_xfun_2018], by unintended side effects, or by seemingly clever or user-friendly yet customised ways of loeading packages (cf. first lines in R script file `tgis_a_1579333_sm7524.r` in [https://doi.org/10.6084/m9.figshare.7757069.v1](https://doi.org/10.6084/m9.figshare.7757069.v1)).
 Further parameters for the function comprise, for example, image metadata, base image, versioned installations, and filtering of R packages already installed in the base image.

 The package `containerit`'s main contribution is that it allows for automated capturing of runtime environments as `Dockerfile`s based on literate programming workflows [@gentleman_statistical_2007] to support reproducible research.